-The summer before his final year at the Vanderbilt Law School and during the summer and fall after his graduation, John Kennedy worked for the Student Health Coalition, 1971 and 1972.
+The summer before his final year at the Vanderbilt Law School and during the summer and fall after his graduation, John Kennedy worked for the Student Health Coalition in 1971 and 1972.
 He provided assistance to former miners who were seeking black lung benefits and disability payments from federal and state agencies.
-He was based in Lake City, Tennessee but ranged throughout the area being served by SHC’s health fairs.
+He was based in Lake City, Tenn., but ranged throughout the area being served by SHC’s health fairs.
 While the focus of his assistance was intended to be black lung and disability, once the mountain people heard there was a “free lawyer” available to them, they sought all kinds of legal assistance and advice from him.

 John also helped to start the Black Lung Association in Lafollette.
 Its founding purpose was to provide essential information about black lung ailments and assistance to miners.
 But with John’s help, the Black Lung Association later grew into the board for a primary care clinic in Jacksboro, which opened in 1975 using two doctors from the National Health Service Corps.